clawpack/pyclaw/doc/index.rst

 PyClaw features:

-    * Solves general hyperbolic PDEs in 1D and 2D
+    * Solves general hyperbolic PDEs in 1D and 2D, including mapped grids and surfaces
     * Includes the full functionality of `Clawpack <http://www.clawpack.org>`_ and `SharpClaw <http://numerics.kaust.edu.sa/sharpclaw/>`_
     * Has a simple and intuitive pythonic interface
-    * Is based on a powerful and modular object-oriented design
     * Allows you to run your simulation on the world's biggest supercomputers with the same simple script that runs it on your laptop
     * Makes it easy to access the powerful `PETSc <http://www.mcs.anl.gov/petsc/petsc-as/>`_